yaringal/barista-assist/docs/DESIGN.md

 numbers: Hoffmann's own "Episode 0" is an extended argument against exactly this kind of simplification ("not all two-to-ones are created equal" — ratio depends on dose, basket, grinder, and water at least as much as roast level).
-This should be overridden immediately by the bag's own accepted shots, the same way the flow classifier's fixed prior yields to a bag's own history.
+This is blended toward this installation's own accumulated ratio for the same `roast_level`, across *other* bags that share it, as that pool grows (`storage.roast_level_baseline`) — deliberately not toward the current bag's own accepted shots, which would let bean-aging drift within one bag's life quietly feed back into its own reference point; see `docs/todo/ADAPTIVE_LEARNING_PLAN.md` §2.1/§2.3 for the full reasoning (the flow classifier's own fixed prior is blended the same roast-level-keyed way, for the same reason).
 See `expert_rules.roast_level_ratio_prior` in `definitions.yaml` and `docs/CROSS_CREATOR_RULE_CHECK.md`.

-The same fallback now also seeds `temperature_offset_c` (`expert_rules.roast_level_temperature_prior`), from Hoffmann's Temperature episode's own roast-level starting-temperature ballparks (darker/developed 85-90°C, medium 88-92°C, lighter 90-95°C - "his own benchmarks, taken loosely from roasters' recommendations", not a precise rule).
+The same fallback now also seeds `dose_g` (`expert_rules.roast_level_dose_prior`, sourced from Hoffmann's Dose episode's "the darker the roast... the less work you need to do to extract it... lighter roasts, go for a lower dose") and `temperature_offset_c` (`expert_rules.roast_level_temperature_prior`), from Hoffmann's Temperature episode's own roast-level starting-temperature ballparks (darker/developed 85-90°C, medium 88-92°C, lighter 90-95°C - "his own benchmarks, taken loosely from roasters' recommendations", not a precise rule).
 Those are absolute temperatures on his own machine, though, and `temperature_offset_c` is relative to whatever this installation's machine (the Breville/Sage Barista Express, this project's target hardware) is already set to.
 The